My sense of smell is my superpower.

 Mixing up ingredients is part of the fun!

-Some of my other favorite ingredients are lemons and limes, apples and pears, and even grapefruit.
+My other favorite ingredients are lemons and limes, apples and pears, and even grapefruit.

 Play around to find the combination that says warm and cozy to you.

-I wish we had scratch and sniff blog posts.
+I wish we had scratch-and-sniff blog posts.